...

 Medical Conditions Linked to Untreated Sciatica

+If sciatica is left untreated can also lead to other medical problems.
 For instance, the prolonged strain on your spine can increase the risk of developing arthritis or other joint problems.

+Why?
 Your back and hips can suffer as you compensate for the pain, leading to more issues down the road.

 When Should You Seek Medical Help?

-If you experience persistent pain, numbness, or weakness in your leg or foot, it’s time to see a doctor.
+If you experience persistent pain, numbness, or weakness in your leg or foot, it’s time to see a sciatica doctor.

 Early intervention can prevent permanent damage and make recovery much quicker.
 Don’t wait until the pain becomes unbearable — get help before it’s too late.